sovandara1607/performative_detector/README.md

 # 🍵 Performative Detector

-A fun Python project that uses MediaPipe and computer vision to detect when you're holding a matcha (or any cup) and plays "Juna by Clairo" on Spotify while displaying "PERFORMATIVE" on screen.
+A fun Python project that uses MediaPipe and computer vision to detect when you're holding a matcha (or any cup) and plays "ANY SONGS IN YOUR OWN PLAYLISTS" on Spotify while displaying "PERFORMATIVE" on screen.

 ## Features